ckeditor/ckeditor4-docs/docs/features/mathtype/README.md

 ## Input and Output

 MathType is based upon standards like MathML for internal representation and the PNG image format for displaying formulas.
-It can also handle other formats like LaTeX, SVG and EPS.
+It can also handle other formats like LaTeX, Flash, SVG and EPS.

 Equations and chemical formulas are displayed in the editor as {@link features/image/README images}, having all their advantages, i.e. you can **treat the entire equation as one entity** and select, delete, or move it with drag and drop in the editor content area as one unit.